Just a quick post to let you all know that I am back to Minnesota.

 There are sounds around Fianar that stand out too.

-Vehicles of all sorts here tend to make a lot of noise, from being broken in some way.
+Vehicles of all sorts here tend to make a lot of noise, from

 I hear the Call to Prayer from a mosque near my house.